Tsul 'Kalu: In local nomenclature

 He is said to dwell in a place called Tsunegun'yi.
 The words Tsul and Tsune and their variations appear in a number of Cherokee place names throughout the Southeastern United States, especially in western North Carolina and eastern Tennessee.

 Tsul`kälû' Tsunegûñ'yï is a 100 acre patch on a slope of the mountain Tanasee Bald in Jackson County, North Carolina, on the ridge upon which the boundary of Haywood, Jackson, and Transylvania Counties converge.
 It is believed Tsul 'Kalu was responsible for clearing the spot for his residence.
-The name is sometimes corrupted by Europeans to Jutaculla or Judaculla; consequently the area is also known as the "Jutaculla Old Fields".
-There is also a large slab of soapstone called "Judaculla Rock" nearby, which is covered in Petroglyphs.
-These markings are said to have been made by the giant when he would jump from his home on the mountain to the creek below.
+The name was anglicized by Europeans as Jutaculla or Judaculla; consequently the area is also known as the "Jutaculla Old Fields".
+There is also a large slab of soapstone called Judaculla Rock nearby, which is covered in petroglyphs.
+According to legend, these markings were left when the giant leapt from his mountaintop to the valley below, his hand and fingernail impressing the then-soft rock.
+Until the Cherokee removal of the 1830s, priests and hunters are said to have visited the rock to make supplication to Tsul 'Kalu as a god of the hunt, leaving offerings in hope of success in hunting.

 Another place associated with Tsul 'Kalu, Tsula'sinun'yi (literally "where the footprint is"), is located on the Tuckasegee River, about a mile above Deep Creek in Swain County, North Carolina.
 Impressions said to have been the footprints of the giant Tsul`kälû' and a deer was found on a rock that was destroyed during railroad building.

+A cluster of place-names in the western North Carolina mountains preserves the legend, including Judaculla Ridge and Judaculla Mountain, most lying within about 15 mi of Tanasee Bald.